duyluonglc/ignite-router-flux-mobx/readme.md

 Currently includes:

-* React Native 0.55.1 (but you can change this if you want to experiment)
+* React Native 0.57.7 (but you can change this if you want to experiment)
-* React Navigation
 * react-native-router-flux
-* Redux
+* mobx-react
-* Redux Sagas
+* mobx-sync
 * And more!

 ## Quick Start